 The Center for Social Concern emphasizes the value of service with others.
 Volunteers and community members enter into an educational process where both benefit from the interaction, and reciprocal learning is the common ground for all of our initiatives.
 Our programs and efforts are striving to create a "better community" in and around the Johns Hopkins campus.

 PDOS, launched in 2009 by our 14th President of the University, President Ron Daniels, brings all of Hopkins’ various campuses, including alumni, together for a single day of community service, with service projects focusing on issues of city beautification, food justice, and interpersonal interaction.
-Take part in PDOS to meet new people, learn about community projects, and do the city of Baltimore, your home, a service.
+Some goals of PDOS are to help our students meet new people, learn about community projects, and do the city of Baltimore, our home, a service.
+Click here to read The Baltimore Sun's article featuring this year's day of service and click here to read what the HUB had to say!.

 To find out more about PDOS, check us out on social media: